- Written by Dr.Mehmet Demircioglu

 Why do neutrophils matter more than the total WBC number?

 The total WBC number is only the headline.
 The differential count shows which white cell type is low.
 For surgery, neutrophils deserve special attention because they are a major defense against bacterial infection.
-When neutrophils are low, the medical word is neutropenia, and the number I want to see clearly is the absolute neutrophil count, often written as ANC.
+When neutrophils are low, the medical word is neutropenia, and the number I need to see clearly is the absolute neutrophil count, often written as ANC.

 Many hematology references describe neutropenia as an absolute neutrophil count below about 1.5 x 109/L. Mild neutropenia is often around 1.0 to 1.5.
 Moderate neutropenia is around 0.5 to 1.0.
 Severe neutropenia is below 0.5.
 These ranges are not hair transplant permission rules, but they help explain why a clinic becomes more careful as the neutrophil count falls.